rpavlov/syseleven-netbox/README.md

 After running the playbook, you can then verify on the netbox UI that the asset was sucessfully added by forwarding a port from the docker container running netbox to your control machine `ssh syseleven@195.192.128.96 -L 2222:195.192.130.34:443` and then accessing localhost:2222 with credentials admin/admin

+## Notes

+The final play to actually add a device will not work, because of https://github.com/netbox-community/netbox/discussions/13861